Serving Deep Learning Models with Deduplication from Relational Databases: Grouping Tensor Blocks into Pages

 Database storage organizes data in pages, so that a page is the smallest unit of data for I/O read/write and cache load/evict operations.
 Analytics databases usually use a page size significantly larger than a tensor block (e.g., Spark uses $128$ megabytes page size and $1024\times 1024$ block shape by default~\cite{meng2016mllib}).
 As a result, a database page may contain multiple tensor blocks.
 Each tensor consists of a set of pages that should contain exactly the set of tensor blocks belonging to the tensor: no more and no less.
 If these pages contain tensor blocks that do not belong to the tensor, it will significantly complicate the scanning and various operations over the tensor.

 However, the default paging process used in database systems cannot work well with deduplication.
 By default, tensor blocks are packed into pages based on the ordering of the time when each block is written to the storage.
-If a page can hold up to $l$ tensor blocks, every batch of $l$ consecutive tensor blocks are packed into one page.
-Then a page deduplication process is performed, so that each distinct page will be physically stored once.
-However, such default packing with page-level deduplication is sub-optimal, because deduplicable tensor blocks may not be adjacent to each other spatially.
-As illustrated in Fig.~\ref{fig:page-packing-motivation}, the default packing requires $8$ pages, while the optimal packing scheme requires only $5$ pages.
+If a page can hold up to $l$ tensor blocks, every batch of $l$ consecutive tensor blocks is packed into one page. {However, in such default packing, private (e.g., block 17-20 in Fig.~\ref{fig:page-packing-motivation}) and shared tensor blocks (e.g., block 1-16) may get packed to the same page.
+Such a page cannot be deduplicated because of the private tensor blocks.
+As illustrated in Fig.~\ref{fig:page-packing-motivation}, after performing deduplication, so that each distinct page will be physically stored once, the default packing requires $8$ pages, while a better packing scheme requires only $5$ pages.}